 Vienna takes on a special ambience during Christmas (my favourite season) and New Year.

-It all begins in late November with the appearance of the Christmas lights, best seen through the steam rising from a mulled wine or a bag of freshly-roasted chestnuts.
+It all begins in early to mid November with the appearance of the first Christmas markets, best experienced through the steam rising from a mulled wine or a bag of freshly-roasted chestnuts.
 Yeah, I’m a sucker for tradition.

 Talking of seasonal markets, they also feature heavily during the Viennese Easter.